leulmes/portfolio-site/README.md

 Here is my personal portfolio page.
 This is where I will showcase my projects and possibly add a markdown blog(future goal).

 ## Tech Stack 👾
-React, TypeScript, NextJS, TailwindCSS, Motion, EmailJS
+React, TypeScript, NextJS, TailwindCSS, Motion, EmailJS<br>
+Deployed on Vercel<br>
+Domain name from Hostinger
 ##

 Big thanks to kushaldevv and ryanabeysinghe for the inspiration & feedback!<br>